alextim/astro-lib/packages/astro-robots-txt/README.md

 :exclamation: Important notes: only official **@astrojs/\*** integrations are currently supported by Astro.

-There are two possibilities to make **astro-robots-txt** integration working with current version of Astro.
+There are two ways to make **astro-robots-txt** integration working with current version of Astro.

 Set the `experimental.integrations` option to `true` in your _astro.config.\*_.